 - All other classroom area cleaning and sanitizing / disinfecting tasks are the responsibility of the teaching staff.
-(See the guidelines for washing surfaces in the Health & Safety Appendix.) - Clean and disinfect any surface contaminated with body fluids immediately (e.g., saliva, mucus, vomit, urine, stool, or blood). - Clean and disinfect changing table with Clorox Hydrogen Peroxide Disinfecting Wipes or a bleach solution after each child's use. - Drain, sanitize, and refill the water table for each session (morning and afternoon for preschool, daily for kindergarten). - Clean and disinfect countertops and tables daily using Clorox Anywhere following the manufacturer's instructions. - Clean and sanitize utensils, surfaces, and toys that have been in contact with saliva or other bodily fluids after each child's use.
-Acceptable methods include use of the kitchen dishwasher or washing by hand with water and detergent, then rinsing, sanitizing, and air drying. - Clean dress-up clothes not worn on the head weekly. - Clean non-disposable hats after each child's use. - Clean lockers monthly. - The Administrative Team handles laundering of pillowcases, blankets, etc.
+(See the guidelines for washing surfaces in the Health & Safety Appendix.) - Clean and disinfect any surface contaminated with body fluids immediately (e.g., saliva, mucus, vomit, urine, stool, or blood).
+If necessary, University cleaning will be contacted to support cleaning efforts. - Clean and disinfect changing table with Clorox Hydrogen Peroxide Disinfecting Wipes or a bleach solution after each child's use. - Drain, sanitize, and refill the water table for each session (morning and afternoon for preschool, daily for PreK/Kindergarten). - Clean and disinfect countertops and tables daily using Clorox Anywhere following the manufacturer's instructions. - Clean and sanitize utensils, surfaces, and toys that have been in contact with saliva or other bodily fluids after each child's use.
+Acceptable methods include use of the kitchen dishwasher or washing by hand with water and detergent, then rinsing, sanitizing, and air drying. - Clean dress-up clothes not worn on the head weekly. - Clean non-disposable hats after each child's use. - Clean lockers monthly. - The Administrative Team handles laundering of pillowcases, blankets, etc. after each sick child's use. - When using wading pools (typically during June camp), follow the guidelines for Disinfecting a Wading Pool (see Appendix).
+Empty the pools daily.

-- after each sick child's use. - When using wading pools (typically during June camp), follow the guidelines for Disinfecting a Wading Pool (see Appendix).
-Empty the pools daily. - Wash sheets after each use with a nap mat.
+Wash sheets after each use with a nap mat.
 NOTE that none of our programs include a regular rest time.